ivaylokenov/MyTested.WebApi/README.md

 // injects dependencies into controller
 // and mocks authenticated user
 // and tests for valid model state
-// and tests response model from Ok result with certain assertions MyWebApi
+// and tests response model from Ok result with specific assertions MyWebApi
 	.Controller<WebApiController>()
 	.WithResolvedDependencyFor<IInjectedService>(mockedInjectedService)